EPFL-ADA-2017/ada2017-hw/project/README.md

 ## Abstract

-For our project we decided to make use of both UCDP and Twitter datasets.
-From these, we would like to figure out any existing gaps in the information proliferation around the globe, regarding the conflicts' locations.
+The aim of the project is to quantify the *sentimental impact* a certain world event, as conflicts around the globe, had on the Twitter community.

+In order to reach this goal, we have used the UCDP dataset, as our focus is centered around conflicts, along with a Twitter samples dataset we delivered.
+For the latter, we have have trained a model, based on Markov Chains, on stories, geo-political and religious texts to generate Twitter samples and populate the dataset.

-As to *how* we will make that information clear, we decided to create a predictive model.
-This model takes a conflicts' *category* and *country* as features and tries to predict the *sentimental impact* on Twitter.
-To do this, we will use techniques like *Named Entity Recognition* and *Sentiment Analysis* to find out which Tweets are worth considering, for a given conflict, and their *sentiment strength* (not if they are *positive*, *negative* or *neutral* but their *strength* from 0.0 to 1.0).
-Analysing the *sentiment strength* before and after a conflict's start date, we would then define *sentimental impact* in the same range of values (from 0.0 to 1.0).
-Applying a threshold to the results would give us either *impactful* or *not impactful* - which is what our model will try to predict.
-Would people show stronger emotions towards a country where a conflict arose?
-Or would they seem to ignore this fact and maintain their normal behavior?
+As to *how* we will deliver the task, we have used techniques like *Language Recognition (LR)*, *Named Entiry Recognition (NER)* and *Sentiment Analysis (SA)* to find out which Tweets are worth considering for the analysis in relation to a certain conflic of interest.
+We can therefore define the *sentiment strength* characteristic (not if they are *positive*, *negative* or *neutral* but their *strength* from 0.0 to 1.0) of such tweet's samples.
+Analysing the *sentiment strength* around a time window (before and after) centered on the conflict start's date, we have been able to define the *impactfullness* of the event in the same range of values (from 0.0 to 1.0).

-We thought it would be interesting to shed some light on world-wide situations to which the general public might be oblivious to, hence our approach to the problem.
-Bear in mind, our purpose is not to figure out *why* these differences may exist (e.g. political or media influences) but *where* they exist.
+We will make that information clear by showcasing scenarios in which we pipeline our methodology while discussing the pros and cons of our approach to the problem - through statistics and plotting - while tackling each step into the analysis.

 ## Research questions